 STEP 1: Register as an Individual or Team

-STEP 2: Purchase your Hope in Action: #WhyWeAdvocate t-shirt
+Purchase your Hope in Action: #WhyWeAdvocate t-shirt No longer available

-STEP 3: Organize your 5K and get active!
+We are excited to learn about your 5k!
 Share your photos with NOVA by using #NOVA5K #WhyWeAdvocate #NCVRW2020 for your chance to win a prize!

 Thank you for submitting!
 NOVA is currently reviewing the 2020 Board of Directors Award nominations for a person or program that embodies our 2020 theme: Hope in Action, inspiring change and reminding us all #WhyWeAdvocate.